DM-Berger/kappa/notes/notes.md

 3. the pathological behaviour is invisible from gross / aggregate metrics (accuracy F1 score, etc.)
-4. the pathological behaviour also cannot be detected by comparing the distributions of the class predictions across repetitions (the confusion matrix is unaltered, and in fact the observed prediction distributions are unaltered)
+4. the pathological behaviour also cannot be detected by comparing the distributions of the class predictions across repetitions

 Thus, any metric that can be used to detect this problem *must*